McSpillaro/Freelance-Portfolio/README.md

-# Welcome to my Data Analysis Portfolio!
+# Welcome to my Freelance Portfolio!

 This repository showcases my expertise in data analysis and visualization using Python (Seaborn, pandas, matplotlib, and Plotly).
 I have gained this experience through my pursuit in Chemical Engineering as an undergraduate.
 Here, you'll find a collection of projects demonstrating my ability to: